tyronechen/SARS-CoV-2/README.md

 | Stability of the selected variables on sPLSDA component 1 | Stability of the selected variables on sPLSDA component 1 |
 | ![Stability of the selected variables on sPLSDA component 1](images/pg_0092.png) | ![Stability of the selected variables on sPLSDA component 1](images/pg_0118.png) |

-To screen data, arrow plots and correlation circle plots are also useful.
+To screen data, arrow plots are also useful.
 The arrow plots display samples spanned by components of the sPLSDA, with arrows indicating the location of the individual categories.

 <!-- The correlation circle plots highlight the contribution of each variable to each component.
 A strong correlation between variables is indicated by clusters of points. -->